waku-org/specs/standards/core/lightpush.md

 message LightPushResponse {
     string request_id = 1;
-    uint32 status_code = 10; // non zero in case of failure, see appendix
+    uint32 status_code = 10; // has value 200 in case of success, see appendix
     optional string status_desc = 11;
-    optional uint32 relay_peer_count = 12; // number of peers, message is successfully relayed to
+    optional uint32 relay_peer_count = 12; // number of peers, the message is successfully relayed to
 }
 ```